ivzb/Achievers/README.md

 5. Diamond

 # TODO
-1. ScrollChildSwipeRefreshLayout - show user friendly message when there is no data in inner RecyclerView
+1. ScrollChildSwipeRefreshLayout - show user friendly message when there is no data inside RecyclerView
-   1. refresh correct category, now it is always root
-2. AchievementDetailView/Evidence RecyclerView layout
+2. AchievementView
-   1. Audio support inside RecyclerView - possibly extend Toro
-   2. Show Location as map
+   1. Upon evidence click, open EvidenceView with following support: Image/Video/Audio/Location
-   3. Upload Evidence
+   2. Upload Evidence
 3. User profile
-   1. Own evidence
-   2. Own achievements - define yourself goals and make little steps everyday and observe how you are improving yourself overtime.
+   1. Own achievements - define yourself goals and make little steps everyday and observe how you are improving yourself overtime.
+   2. Own evidence
-   3. Friend someone by scanning his QR profile code
+   3. Friend people (either by navigating to their profiles or scanning their QR codes)
 4. Achievements structure
 5. Quests - essential part
 6. Groups - achieve something with friends/strangers